kristofhracza/hacking-procedure/Useful_tools/linux.md

 # Useful linux tools

 # authbind
-If the system doesn't allow a user to bind a certain addres they can try:
+If the system doesn't allow a user to bind a certain address they can try:
 ```bash
 # NC
 authbind nc -lvnp <port>